hykex002/hykex002/README.md

 ### Hi there 👋

+- I'm Audrey, she/her
+- I'm a current NRSM MS student at UMN
+-  - that means Natural Resources Science & Management at the University of Minnesota
+-  I'm specializing in Geospatial Analysis, and Bayesian hierarchical modeling
+-  How to reach me: hykex002@umn.edu

 <!--
 **hykex002/hykex002** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.